SpiderMan-ParkerTalley/JDBC-Movie-Datebase-Project/README.md

-# ICS311-Final-Project
+# JDBC Movie Database Project
-This is a class project for ICS311.
-It is used for managing a PHP-SQL database.
+This project was done for ICS 311.
+It is coded to allow a user to employ certain functions on a SQL server.
+In our group projects case, it was for a myPHPAdmin hosted server local on the machine.